holochain-gym/workshop/docs/index.md

 ---
-title: Holochain Gym
+title: Holochain Dev Workshops
 layout: layout-home
-slogan: Let's train those holochain muscles!
+slogan: Want to know what is it like to develop a holochain app?
+callToActionItems:
-callToActionItems: [{ text: "Start your work out", href: "/workshop-1/requirements/setup/" }]
+  [{ text: "Start the workshop", href: "/workshop-1/requirements/setup/" }]
 ---